ualberta-smr/generating-annotation-usage-rules/ui/tutorial/README.md

 ### Syntax

-In Rulepad, we describe rules about Java program elements.
+In RulePad, we describe rules about Java program elements.
 Each program element can have different properties.
 When we want to specify different properties for a program element, we use `with` keyword (e.g., `field with type "String"`).
 Statements consist of 2 parts: (1) IF part that is before _must have_ and (2) THEN part which is after _must have_.
 There is a general structure for all the statements:

 ```
 programElement with programElementExpression must have programElementExpression